-Rosemary and sea salt are one of my favorite add-ons to just about any bread or roll, so it’s only natural that they would doll up a soda bread beautifully.
+Rosemary and sea salt are two of my favorite additions to just about any bread or roll, so it’s only natural that they would doll up a soda bread beautifully.
 Add a sharp cheddar, though, and you’re pretty much in bread heaven.

 Admittedly this is not a purist’s soda bread, which would probably be either plain or studded with a sweet mix-in like raisins.
 But if rosemary cheddar bread is wrong, I don’t want to be right.